News

 Link successfully copied

-Federal agents with Customs and Border Patrol (CBP) ride on an armored vehicle driving slowly down Wilshire Boulevard near MacArthur Park in Los Angeles, Calif., on July 7, 2025.
+Federal agents with Customs and Border Patrol ride on an armored vehicle driving slowly down Wilshire Boulevard near MacArthur Park in Los Angeles on July 7, 2025.
 (Patrick T. Fallon/AFP via Getty Images)

 By Jill McLaughlin

-District Court Judge Christina Snyder ruled in favor of the Trump administration, prohibiting the state from enforcing its No Secret Police Act—which was scheduled to go into effect earlier this year—against federal law enforcement officers.
+Judge Christina Snyder of the U.S. District Court for the Central District of California ruled in favor of the Trump administration, prohibiting the state from enforcing its No Secret Police Act—which was scheduled to go into effect earlier this year—against federal law enforcement officers.

-The federal government sued California, challenging the law as well as with another law—the No Vigilantes Act, that requires federal officers to wear identification.
+The federal government sued California, challenging that law and another law, the No Vigilantes Act, which requires federal officers to wear identification.
 Snyder ruled that the second law was not discriminatory.

 California had agreed to pause enforcement of the laws, which went into effect on Jan.
 1, while the Trump administration challenged them in court.